K-100 (1957-1978)

 History

-K-106 was established July 7, 1944 to connect a relocated US 81 to Minneapolis.
+K-106 was established on July 7, 1944 to connect a relocated US 81 to Minneapolis.
 The number was assigned in sequence.

 On May 25, 1949, K-106 was changed from a spur route to a loop route with the designation of a second connection from US 81 on the north end of town.